robotoworks/specapi/README.md

 * org.specapi.plugins.docs
 * org.specapi.plugins.docs.example

-These projects demonstrate how to author SpecAPI plugins, the example projects are companions to each plugin project that should provide the end user with a working example of what your plugin can do, also a Readme.md file should be provided in the root of the example project
+These projects demonstrate how to author SpecAPI plugins, the example projects are companions to each plugin project that should provide the end user with a working example of what your plugin can do, also a Readme.md file should be provided in the root of the plugin project and the plugin example project that should provide instructions on how to use the plugin.

 License
 =======